-In reality they may in fact be covered over a number of visits and the frequency of the unit visits should also be determined by an analysis of the individual unit’s performance to help identify priorities.
+In reality, they may be covered over a number of visits and the frequency of the unit visits should also be determined by an analysis of the individual unit’s performance to help identify priorities.

-Big Rocks – these are (either) negative trends affecting profitability or positive opportunities to enhance profitability further.
-Realistically most operators can most influence three factors that for the most part determine the profitability of the unit:
+Big Rocks – these are (either) negative trends affecting the profitability or positive opportunities to enhance profitability further.
+Realistically operators can influence three factors that help to determine the profitability of the unit:

 - Cost of goods/margin management

 Other costs such as rents, business rates and utilities are barely influenced by the operator and so are left largely to one side.
 Costs relating to maintenance, disposables and marketing are influenceable by operators, but again these are issues around the periphery rather than the key factors affecting profitability.